Friday, 11 December 2015

 In a wok, heat the ghee.
 Add the cashews, saute for half a minute and keep aside.
 Add the vermicelli and fry in ghee until light brown.
 Keep aside.
 Soak the raisin in water for an hour, drain the water.

-Sunday 6 December 2015
+Sunday, 6 December 2015

 CHILLED PASTA SALAD

-I have learnt this dish from a dear friend.
+I have learnt about this dish from a friend.
 She prepares scrumptious starters.
 This Chilled Pasta Salad dish she usually serves alongside kebabs.
 I keep learning recipes from my surroundings.
-At times I improvise on them or sometimes just remake them in my kitchen.
+At times, I improvise them or sometimes follow the recipe ditto in the comfort of my kitchen.
 This typical Indian cook does at times cook different, if only she has the ingredients ready in hand.....
-My western and middle-eastern food loving men have to visit restaurants for those kinds.
-I do not like messing up with cooking, I do what I am comfortable in.
+My Western and Middle-Eastern food loving men have to visit the restaurants for those kinds.
+I do not like messing up a recipe, I cook what I am comfortable in.
+In this pasta dish, we can keep adding the ingredients as per our preferences.
+Lots of vegetables, sausage, boiled chicken, eggs, mayonnaise can be added but I want simpler things in my kif.
+In a low caloric version, we can skip the mayo and use only the olive oil.
+Since I prepared it for my guests, among which there were the little ones, I used mayonnaise.
+Let us do it.

 INGREDIENTS :

-Sweet Corn : 2tbsp
+Sweet Corn : 2 tbsp

 Mayonnaise : 2-3 tbsp